JacquemontLab/CNV-Caller/README.md

 ](https://github.com/JacquemontLab/CNV-Annotation-pipeline)

 # Documentation of the CNV Calling and Annotation Pipeline

-This repository contains a bioinformatics pipeline for discovering and annotating (CNVs).
+This repository contains a bioinformatics pipeline for the discovery and annotation of copy number variants (CNVs).
-The workflow is implemented with Nextflow to ensure reproducibility and efficient execution.
+The workflow is implemented using Nextflow to ensure reproducibility and efficient execution.

-## Different Steps of the Pipeline or structured by modules
+## Pipeline Overview
-This repository provides a Nextflow-based workflow for identifying and annotating CNVs on human references genome version **GRCh37** or **GRCh38**.
+This repository provides a Nextflow-based workflow for identifying and annotating CNVs on human the **GRCh37** or **GRCh38** human reference genome.

 ### Workflow DAG
 Below is a graphical representation of the workflow: